 The Top Ten Healthy Workplace Resources

-With the 2019 Global Healthy Workplace Awards application deadline fast approaching, we thought it would be a worthy exercise to focus on some great healthy workplace resources of 2018, which we believe were really useful and significantly contributed to the occupational health field.
+With the 7th Global Healthy Workplace Awards and Summit tickets on sale, we thought it would be a good time to focus on some great healthy workplace resources of 2018, which we believe were really useful and significantly contributed to the occupational health field.

 1. Occupational Health: the Global Value and Evidence, Society of Occupational Medicine